marcoafonso/pri-project/README.md

 ================================================================================================================
 1º Open the terminal

-2º Run the script: python3 statisticalAnalysis.py <option>
+2º Run the script: python3 statisticalAnalysis.py '<option>'

-being <option> one of the following:
+being '<option>' one of the following:

 	- entitiesForParty 			(most mentioned entities for each party)